David-Haim/concurrencpp/README.md

         Creates a new running timer where *this is the associated timer_queue.
         Throws std::invalid_argument if executor is null.
         Throws errors::runtime_shutdown if shutdown had been called before.
+        Might throw std::bad_alloc if fails to allocate memory.
+        Might throw std::system_error if the one of the underlying synchronization primitives throws.
     */
     template<class callable_type, class ... argumet_types>
     timer make_timer(